I have acquired a few skills along the way. If I am able to help someone else with these skills, I am more than happy to

-Somewhere down the road it was discovered that our whole reserve fund of $30,000 was gone.
+Somewhere down the road, it was discovered that our whole reserve fund of $30,000 was gone.
 The electricity for the lights in the halls, parking lot, and laundry room was three months behind.
 The natural gas bill was also three months overdue.
 So we now owed $60,000 to utility companies.
-This, as the building was falling in disrepair as nothing was being maintained.
+This happened as the building was falling in disrepair as nothing was being maintained.

-The result was our maintenance fees went way up.
+The result was that our maintenance fees went way up.
 We were also assessed $2,000 each in January and again in March.

 It seems the board chose not to pursue prosecution as the way the by-laws were written.
 If money was missing, the board members would have to personally make it up.
 Thus, if they pursued the property manager and lost, it would be an admission of missing money.
 They chose to just declare themselves "not responsible."

-(As an aside: My cousin lives in a condominium that was originally built as such, not a conversion and the same thing happened.
-They now have run down property and no funds to fix it.)
+(As an aside: My cousin lives in a condominium that was originally built as such, not a conversion, and the same thing happened.
+They now have a run-down property and no funds to fix it.)

 - Check to see how the common utilities are metered.
-Look for individual metering—each owner pays their own gas, water and electricity.
+Look for individual metering—each owner pays for their own gas, water, and electricity.
 I cannot stress this one enough.

 - Find out who is their property management company.
 Do an online search for the company's name and see if anyone has written negative comments about them.
 Check out their rating with the Better Business Bureau.

 - Contact the property management company and see if they intend to continue to manage the property.
 Several companies dropped us as we were too small to be profitable.
 That is how we ended up with the manager who absconded with the funds.

-- Ask if any major expenditures are anticipated in the near future—such as paving the parking lot, re-lining the pool.
+- Ask if any major expenditures are anticipated in the near future—such as paving the parking lot and re-lining the pool.
 Think of anything large that might need doing and ask when it was last done.
-Drive around and see if it appears there is something major that is going to need repair, such as the roofs or siding.
+Drive around and see if it appears there is something major that is going to need repairs, such as the roofs or siding.